kengcc/microservice-chat/README.md

 1. **Frontend:** A React application that provides the user interface for interacting with the chatbot.

-2. **chat-service:** A Python (FastAPI)-based backend that coordinates the communication between the frontend and Service3.
+2. **chat-service:** A Python (FastAPI)-based backend that coordinates the communication between the frontend and chat-service.
 This service also manages the interaction history between the user and the chatbot.

 3. **llm-service:** Another Python (FastAPI)-based backend hosting the chatbot algorithm.
 This service communicates with the AI engine (OpenAI GPT-3.5-turbo) to process user queries and generate suitable responses.